HelmholtzAI-Consultants-Munich/Echo2Pheno/Module I/README.md

 ## Data

-The end2end framework extracts useful features and graphs from echocardiorgaphy data.
+The framework extracts useful features and graphs from echocardiorgaphy data.
 The data needs to be in dicom format.
 All data used was of type Ultrasound Multi Frame Image and contained a total of 49 frames of overlapping regions.
+The raw data can be made available upon request.

 ## Models
 Both models for quality_classification and heart_segmentation can be trained from scratch following the steps explained in the two sub-directories.
 However, to instantly use the end2end_framework you can download the trained models [here](https://zenodo.org/record/3941857#.XwxgUC2w3s0).
 After download place them in the checkpoints dir of each directory, i.e.: